Kayaking on the Weeki Wachee River is a magical experience every kid and family should experience at least once in their lifetime.

 Take a look at these aerial images from the study of one small section of the river:

 Notice how in 2008, you can see a lot more green vegetation.
-Fast forward to 2017, you can see what looks like sandbar, a loss of 1,600 square feet of vegetation.
+Fast forward to 2017, you can see what looks like a sandbar, which is a loss of 1,600 square feet of vegetation.

 Dr. Trowbridge tells us you’re not supposed to see sand bars on a spring run.
 As tempting it may be to stop and swim (and take that Insta-worthy picture), she’s urging you to think twice for the sake of the river’s health.